 Multi-Hazard Mitigation Plan

-LaMoure County has completed a draft of its new Multi-Hazard Mitigation Plan (MHMP) and is now seeking public feedback.
+LaMoure County has completed a draft of its new Multi-Hazard Mitigation Plan (MHMP).
 Like other North Dakota communities, LaMoure County is vulnerable to a variety of natural hazards such as tornadoes, severe winter storms, drought, and extreme temperatures, which can threaten life and property.
 Planning and mitigating for natural disasters can reduce the impact from future events and increase community resilience.
 This plan helps to identify and prioritize those projects.
+The plan includes LaMoure County and the Cities of Berlin, Dickey, Edgeley, Jud, Kulm, LaMoure, Marion, and Verona.

 FEMA Requirements